skybrian/repeat-test/README.md

 ## Attention conservation notice

 This library is brand new, incomplete, and should be considered experimental.
-I've only used repeat-test to test itself.
-I don't plan to stabilize the API until I've gained more experience with it.
+I've only used *repeat-test* to test itself.
+It only works with Deno.
+I don't plan to stabilize the API or support more platforms until
+I've gained more experience with it.

 Also, though it seems promising, I don't know how long I'll keep working on it!